tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 float x2lon_m (float x) { return x/EARTH_RADIUS; }
 ```

-Pass the Mercator meters coordinates to these functions to get lat and lon:
+Pass the Mercator meters coordinates to these functions to get latitude and longitude:

 ```yaml
 // u_map_position = center of screen